nomelif/time-diff/README.txt

 TimeDiffPlot requires Matplotlib, Numpy and Scipy.

-TimeDiffText and TimeDiffPlot are both written in python 2.7 (though it should be backwards-compatible with 2.6) and compatile with Mac OSX and Linux.
+TimeDiffText and TimeDiffPlot are both written in python 2.7 and compatile with Mac OSX and Linux.

-TimeDiff 1.16
+TimeDiff 1.17

+Known issues:
+- Formatting java1 does not read in milliseconds, due to restrictions in Python's datetime module.

 Installing TimeDiff
 ===================